The Calculate Density tool uses input point or line features to calculate a density map within an area of interest.

 ArcGIS Pro analysis tools

 Calculate Density is also available in ArcGIS Pro.
-To run the tool from ArcGIS Pro, your project's active portal must be running Portal for ArcGIS 10.5 or later.
+To run the tool from ArcGIS Pro, your project's active portal must be running ArcGIS Enterprise 10.5 or later.
 You must also sign in to the portal using an account that has privileges to perform standard feature analysis in the portal.